foursquare/twofishes/README.md

 *   mongod --dbpath /local/directory/for/output/
 *   ./init-database.sh # drops existing table and creates indexes
 *   If you want to import countries: ./parse.py -c US /output/dir (Note that you can specify list of countries separating them by comma: US,GB,RU)
-*   If you want to import world: ./parse.py -w US /output/dir
+*   If you want to import world: ./parse.py -w /output/dir

 Serving
 =======